NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Introduction

-Existing bioacoustics machine learning models are typically designed for specific species or tasks~\citep{dufourq2021automated,kahl2021birdnet,cauzinilleinvestigating}, showing limited generalizability beyond their predefined scope.
-Many traditional studies rely on small datasets focused on a few species and individuals, validating results through statistical measures despite over-fitting risks.
-Newer models such as BirdNET~\citep{kahl2021birdnet} and Perch~\citep{ghani2023global} perform well in specific tasks such as bird classification but still generalize poorly outside avian species.
-Recently, foundation models such as AVES~\citep{hagiwara2023aves} and BioLingual~\citep{robinson2024transferable} have exhibited notable results using self-supervision, though they remain constrained by their training paradigms (discriminative and contrastive, respectively), which restrict the range of tasks they can address.
+Existing bioacoustics machine learning models are typically designed for specific species or tasks~\citep{dufourq2021automated,kahl2021birdnet,cauzinilleinvestigating}, limiting their generalizability.
+Many traditional approaches rely on small datasets focusing on a few species and individuals, validating results through statistical measures despite the risks of over-fitting.
+More recent models, such as BirdNET~\citep{kahl2021birdnet} and Perch~\citep{ghani2023global}, achieve strong performance in bird classification but require training dedicated classifiers for each target taxon.
+In contrast, we propose a single foundation model that generalizes across taxa.
+While recent self-supervised and audio-language contrastive models such as AVES~\citep{hagiwara2023aves} and BioLingual~\citep{robinson2024transferable} have shown promising results on bioacoustics benchmarks, their discriminative and contrastive training paradigms constrain the range of tasks they can effectively address.

-In recent years, foundation models, which learn patterns in large amounts of data via self-supervision, have shown promising performance across a wide range of tasks~\citep{bommasani2021on}.
+In recent years, foundation models---trained on large, diverse datasets, often via self-supervision---have shown promising performance across multiple domains~\citep{bommasani2021on}.
 While transformer-based large language models (LLMs) are currently the most prominent examples, other architectures, such as diffusion models~\citep{kingma2021variational}, are also emerging as foundation models in some domains.
-These models' ability to handle unseen tasks, perform in-context learning, and respond to prompts positions them as a compelling alternative to traditional machine learning methods, which often rely on laboriously annotated data, expensive computational resources, and often-lacking machine learning expertise.
+Their ability to handle unseen tasks, perform in-context learning, and respond flexibly to prompts makes them as an appealing alternative to traditional machine learning methods, which typically depend on manually annotated datasets, extensive computational resources, and domain-specific expertise.